allex-docs/tutorials/async/bind.md

 `bind` lets you postpone execution of methods with given parameters on given instances.

-If I wanted the `m3` `Multiplier` instance to multiply number 7 somewhere in the future, I would construct a _bound_ function (let's name it `m37`)
+If we wanted the `m3` `Multiplier` instance to multiply number 7 somewhere in the future, we would construct a _bound_ function (let's name it `m37`)

 ```javascript
 var m37 = m3.multiply.bind(m3, 7);
 ```

-The `m37` variable would contain a function that I can call anytime later in the program's lifecycle.
+The `m37` variable would contain a function that we can call anytime later in the program's lifecycle.
-Whenever I call `m37`
+Whenever we call `m37`

 ```javascript
 m37(); //returns 21;